 People are living longer than ever before

-“We are living in a world that is more different than ever before, because in the past only a minority of people had the chance to see later life,” says Prof Roger O’Sullivan, Director of Ageing at the Institute of Public Health.
+“We are living in a world that is more different than ever before.
+In the past only a minority of people had the chance to see later life,” says Prof Roger O’Sullivan, Director of Ageing at the Institute of Public Health.
 “Many more of us will now have the opportunity to see later life, and we want people to experience later life being as healthy as they possibly can.”

 The population of the island of Ireland has been getting steadily older since the 1980s.
-Population projections for Northern Ireland highlight a 65% increase in the number of people aged 65 and over, rising from 297,800 people to 491,700 by mid-2040.
+Population projections for Northern Ireland highlight a 65% increase in the number of people aged 65 and over.
+This is an increase from 297,800 people to 491,700 by mid-2040.
 In the Republic, the number of people aged 65 and over is projected to increase significantly from 531,600 to 1.42 million (or by 167%) by 2046.
 In addition, the oldest population (i.e. those aged 80 years and over) is expected to nearly quadruple, increasing from 128,000 to 476,700.

 Adding quality and health to longer lives